 This course examines the basic physiological, cognitive, and psychosocial mechanisms that drive development from conception through old age.
-Specific focus will be given to variables that impact development both positively and negatively. how factors mutually influence one another, and how helping professionals (e.g., nurses, doctors, psychologists, social workers, educators, youth workers, youth ministers, etc.) might apply this information effectively in their career practice.
+Specific focus will be given to variables that impact development both positively and negatively, how factors mutually influence one another, and how helping professionals (e.g., nurses, doctors, psychologists, social workers, educators, youth workers, youth ministers, etc.) might apply this information effectively in their career practice.
 This course is intended primarily to meet the requirements for the nursing major.
 Students majoring in psychology are expected to take PSYC-2631 and/ or PSYC-2641.
 Prerequisite: PSYC-1000.
 Students who take PSYC-2503 may not also take PSYC-2631 and/or PSYC-2641.
 Likewise, students who have taken PSYC-2631 and/or PSYC-2641 may not also take PSYC-2503.

-Developmental Psychology I:

-Prenatal Through Childhood (3) (F)
+Developmental Psychology I: Prenatal Through Childhood (3) (F, even vears)

-Developmental Psychology I is a survey of the principles of human development from conception to pubescence.
-Development is viewed holistically by integrating physiological, psychological, and social-emotional developmental processes.
-Topics include the effects of teratogens on the developing child, cognitive and language development, temperament and attachment, and prosocial and antisocial behaviors.
+Developmental Psychology I is a survey of the principles of human development from conception to late childhood.
+Development is viewed holistically by integrating physiological, psychological, linguistic, and social-emotional aspects of development.
+Topics include the effects of teratogens on the developing child, cognitive and language development, temperament and attachment, and gender development.
 Prerequisite: PSYC-1000.
-Students who take PSYC-2503 may not also take PSYC-2631 and/or PSYC-2641.
-Likewise, students who have taken PSYC-2631 and/or PSYC-2641 may not also take PSYC-2503.
+Students who take PSYC-2631 and/or PSYC-2631 and/or PSYC-2641 may not also take PSYC-2503.

-Developmental Psychology II: Adolescence Through Old Age (3) (F)
+Developmental Psychology II: Adolescence Through Old Age (3) (F, odd years)

 Developmental Psychology II is a survey of the principles of human development from pubescence to senescence.
-Development is viewed holistically by integrating physiological, psychological, and social developmental processes.
-Topics covered include gender identity development, family and interpersonal relationships, the biological aspects of aging, and death and dying in contemporary society.
+Development is viewed holistically by integrating physiological, psychological, and social-emotional aspects of development.
+Topics covered include pubertal development, adult attachment, family and interpersonal relationships, the biological and social-emotional aspects of aging, and death and dying in contemporary society.
 Prerequisite: PSYC-1000.
-Students who take PSYC-2503 may not also take PSYC-2641 Likewise, students who have taken PSYC-2631 and/or PSYC-2641 may not also take PSYC-2503.
+Students who take PSYC-2503 may not also take PSYC-2631 and/or PSYC-2631 and